Why the ‘Desert Museum’ Palo Verde is Perfect for Austin Landscapes

 The Palo Verde ‘Desert Museum’ , Cercidium, have been getting a lot of attention lately here in Austin, Texas, and for good reason!
-They are loaded with bright yellow blooms which are simply stunning and are quite visible from far away.
-Palo in Spanish means stick and verde means green.
-The name green stick I would imagine is due to the fact that the bark is a bright green in color which in itself is quite unique.
+Loaded with bright yellow blooms, these trees are truly stunning and visible from far away.

 The Palo Verde is an excellent choice for Austin, Texas.
 They prefer full sun and well-drained soil.
 When planning your landscape make sure to select plants with similar water requirements.